top of page

 1. The Rhino Interface at a Glance

-Before you dive into commands, it helps to understand the overall structure of Rhino’s workspace.
+Before diving into commands, it helps to understand the overall structure of Rhino’s workspace.

-1. Command Line at the top, where you type commands and see options.
+1. Command Line at the top, where I type commands and see options.

 2. Standard Toolbar directly below, with quick icons for common commands.